-The Statements include the accounts of 100% owned McLymont Mines Inc. All inter-company accounts and transactions have been eliminated on consolidation.
+The Statements include the accounts of 100% owned McLymont Mines Inc., which holds the title to some of the claims in British Columbia.
+All inter-company accounts and transactions have been eliminated on consolidation.

 Presentation Currency

 The Company's presentation currency and functional currency is the Canadian dollar ("\$").